abbasatwi/Policy-Backend/README.md

 Steps to run the Api locally:
 1. Right click on the solution and click restore nugget packages.
-2. Adjust Db connection string in the app settings.json
+2. Adjust Db connection string in the app settings.json 3- Build Solution
-3. Run update-database in the package manager console
+4. Run update-database in the package manager console
-4. Run these scripts one by one in order to seed the database with some static data : for policy types :
+5. Run these scripts one by one in order to seed the database with some static data : for policy types :

 SET IDENTITY_INSERT PolicyTypes ON;